A Welcoming Place for you to find Calm and Clarity

 An appeal was launched, fundraising events were held, and money was raised with the help of generous supporters.
 As the chapel needed complete renovation and refurbishment, application was made to the Heritage Lottery Fund for help.
 They were intrigued by the project of turning a former chapel into a Meditation Centre and as it was a heritage site, a grant was offered.
 During 2003 the former chapel was renovated and transformed into the place it is today.

 And so the Meditation Centre came into being.
-Its foundation rests in history.
+Its foundations rest in Community in the widest sense.
 It embodies an age-old wisdom that has been passed down through the generations and it is this heritage that inspires and sustains the teaching.
-It is a place where there are no boundaries and each person is able to become who they truly aspire to be.
+It is a place where each person is able to become who they truly aspire to be.

 If you would like to find out more, you are welcome to get in touch.